hurkandogan/hmApp/README.md

-This is my own project for prod purposes.
+This project is used to manage invoices for an organisation.